 The guilt weighed despondently on him.

-Feeling a need to be someplace other than his empty apartment but also where he wouldn't be bothered, he enunciated his destination before throwing the powder at the fireplace and stepping into the rush of green flames.
+Feeling a need to be someplace other than his empty flat but also where he wouldn't be bothered, he enunciated his destination before throwing the powder at the fireplace and stepping into the rush of green flames.

 Just as he suspected, the Leaky Cauldron was nearly cleared out.
 Other than a pair of goblins in the far corner and a warlock snoozing by the bar, Tom's pub was still.
 Death Eater attacks were a sure deterrent to the general public.
 As a werewolf he more often than not removed himself from that generality and so there he was.

 Tom brought him over a cup of mulled mead before heading back behind the bar.
-He didn't ask anything about yesterday's events even though he'd seen them in there minutes before.
+He didn't ask anything about Saturday's events even though he'd seen them in there minutes before.
 Working in the pub for so long, he could sense when people were interested in conversation and when they weren't.

 He sipped the spiced beverage, allowing the warmth to spread through his chest.
 The weather had not improved since yesterday and it matched his mood most fittingly.

 It was at that moment, deep in thought about reconciling his presumptions with Ginevra when someone came in from the back entrance.
-Of all people to not grace the pub that afternoon, the subject of his inner turmoil's closest friend went to the bar to say hello to Tom.
+Of all people not to grace the pub that afternoon, the subject of his inner turmoil's closest friend went to the bar to say hello to Tom.

 "Lupin," she called despite his insistences over the years to use his first name.
 Old habits die hard.

 Remus made a noncommittal nod, for the present moment unwilling to bring up his own involvement.
-Though he realized she might already know his part if she'd talked to Ginny that morning.
+Though he realized she might already know his part if she'd talked to Ginny since then.
 It was only natural she would have gone to her friend for comfort after the things she went through.
 After I treated her like a petulant child.
 It was all he could do not to hit his head on the table.

 "I've come in to take a look at the place and ask around," she explained.
-"I want to put in a piece to follow up the gloss-over that the Prophet offered in this morning's edition."
+"I want to put in a piece to follow up the gloss-over that the Prophet offered in yesterday's edition."
 As editor she rarely submitted any of her own reporting for the Quibbler, but with an incident this consequential, she just couldn't allow the Ministry to enforce such dangerous ignorance on her own community.
 Not when I'm in such a position to remedy their intentional failings, she'd thought to herself on numerous occasions, especially over the last few months.

 Unfortunately for her though, all her reporters were too nervous to go where the Ministry so didn't want anyone to pry.
 Luna knew the risks and was entirely cognoscente about her responsibilities.